collective/Products.ATVocabularyManager/README.txt

 this see doc/search_treevocabulary.txt) attention: curently certain changes in the term hierachy require a catalog rebuild (see Limitations).

 Installation
 ============

-Put the egg in your buildout or include it manual.
-In Plone go to portal_setup and
+See docs/INSTALL.txt.

 To speed up ATVocabularyManager you might want to associate it with a Cache-Manager.

 Dependencies
 ============

-- Archetypes 1.5.x
+- Archetypes 1.5.x and above.

 - Targets with Plone 3.1+